 I find it quite interesting when such a taken-for-granted piece of everyday life like a traffic light is brought to front-and-center attention, either through a discussion, in the news, in a song, or in a commercial.
-I’ve compiled a collection of traffic light videos and songs that will continue to grow.
+I’ve compiled a collection of traffic light videos and audio that will continue to grow.
 And they span quite a wide range throughout history.
-The earliest ones are from the 1930s while the newest ones are computer animated stories or news clips.
+The earliest ones are from the 1930s while the newest ones are news clips or computer animated shorts.

 Sponsored by Chevrolet Division, General Motors Corporation, the 1937 Handy (Jam) Organization short film Seeing Green looks inside of the electro-mechanical “brain” of the traffic light.